NETWAYS/ansible-collection-elasticstack/plugins/modules/README.md

 ### Returns
-All keys and values that will be returned with the results variable of the modul:
+All keys and values that will be returned with the results variable of the module:

 `issuer`:
 The issuer of the CA certificate as **str**.